Development of Windows Vista

-The development of Windows Vista (codenamed Longhorn) began in May 2001, prior to the completion of Microsoft's Windows XP operating system, and continued until November 8, 2006, when it was released to manufacturing.
+The development of Windows Vista (codenamed Longhorn) began in May 2001, prior to the completion of Windows XP, and continued until November 8, 2006, when it was released to manufacturing.
 Windows Vista was then released generally to retail on January 30, 2007.

 Background

-Microsoft originally expected to ship Vista sometime in October 2003 as a minor step between Windows XP (codenamed "Whistler") and the next planned major release of Windows, code-named "Blackcomb".
-Vista's original codename, "Longhorn", was an allusion to this plan: While Whistler and Blackcomb are large ski resorts in British Columbia, Longhorn is the name of a bar between the two mountains that Whistler's visitors pass to reach Blackcomb.
+Microsoft originally expected to ship a minor release of Windows code-named "Longhorn" sometime in October 2003 as a minor step between Windows XP (codenamed "Whistler") and the next planned major release of Windows, code-named "Blackcomb".
+Longhorn was an allusion to this plan: While Whistler and Blackcomb are large ski resorts in British Columbia, Longhorn is the name of a bar between the two mountains that Whistler's visitors pass to reach Blackcomb.

-Gradually, Windows "Longhorn" assimilated many of the important new features and technologies slated for "Blackcomb", resulting in the release date being pushed back a few times.
+Gradually, Windows Longhorn assimilated many of the important new features and technologies slated for Blackcomb, resulting in the release date being pushed back a few times.
 Many of Microsoft's developers were also re-tasked with improving the security of Windows XP.
-Faced with ongoing delays and concerns about feature creep, Microsoft announced on August 27, 2004, that it was making significant changes.
-"Longhorn" development started afresh, building on the Windows Server 2003 SP1 code-base, and re-incorporating only the features that would be intended for an actual operating system release.
+Faced with ongoing delays with Longhorn and concerns about feature creep, Microsoft announced on August 27, 2004, that it was making significant changes.
+Longhorn development started afresh, building on the Windows Server 2003 SP1 code-base, and re-incorporating only the features that would be intended for an actual operating system release.
 Some previously announced features, such as WinFS and NGSCB, were dropped or postponed.

-After "Longhorn" was named Windows Vista in mid-2005, an unprecedented beta-test program was started which involved hundreds of thousands of volunteers and companies.
+After Longhorn was renamed to Windows Vista in mid-2005, an unprecedented beta-test program was started which involved hundreds of thousands of volunteers and companies.
 Between September 2005 and October 2006, Microsoft released regular Community Technology Previews (CTP) to beta testers and two release candidates to the general public.
 Development of Windows Vista concluded with the November 8, 2006 announcement of its completion by co-president of Windows development, Jim Allchin.